 At present, some examples of African hardwoods under investigation for broader use are: South African mulberry (Morus mesozygla), red bushwillow (Combretum apicolatum) and jackal berry (Diospyros mespiliformis).

-South African residents can visit our showroom, where a wide range of exotic woods are displayed as pen blanks, turnery squares, spindles, and bowl blanks.
-They can select from our treasure bins in which substantial volume of non-standard offcuts are kept.
+South African residents can visit our showroom, where a wide range of exotic woods are displayed as pen blanks, turnery squares, spindles and bowl blanks.
+They can select from our treasure bins, in which a substantial volume of non-standard offcuts are kept.

-Our foreign customers can order combo packs of 10 and 20 kilos.
-They contain non-standard blocs and squares of the very same species.
-These are irregular shaped, irregular colours and grain that some consider sub-standard but others like carvers find of great value for their tinkering and work of art.
+Our foreign customers can order combo packs of 10 or 20 kilos.
+These contain non-standard blocks and squares of the same species.
+The parts in these packs have irregular shapes, colours and grain patterns.
+Some consider these parts sub-standard but others, like carvers, find them of great value for creating unique pieces and works of art.